rd003/blog/content/posts/bulk-insert-in-dapper-with-table-valued-parameter.md

 GO
 ```

-## Creating a table-valued paramter
+## Creating a table-valued parameter

 We need to create a custom type of `table` type aka `table-valued parameter`.
 It is needed to pass rows through stored procedure parameters.